tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 ```
 mount | grep cgroup2
 ```
-If there is no record displayed, ask the VM owner to setup it with command below and then reboot the VM.
+If there is no record displayed, ask the VM owner to set it up with command below and then reboot the VM.
 ```
 sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=1"
 ```